jinnotgin/membership-card/README.md

 ## Known Issues
 - For iOS 14+ devices, the card will *not* tilt based on device's motion.
 This is becasue iOS 14+ will require explict user permission approval to access Device Motion data.
-In our user testing, we have found that users are not familiar with the "Device Motion" permission prompt, and was found the prompt to be undesirable.
+In our user testing, we have found that users are not familiar with the "Device Motion" permission prompt, and hence found the prompt to be undesirable.
 - Some browsers (Desktop Safari, iOS, Firefox) may not see the rotating gradient animation of the card's background.
 This is due to the lack of browser support for the @property CSS (https://developer.mozilla.org/en-US/docs/Web/CSS/@property).
 For such devices, you will see a static gradient.